Papers

 Iterative Data Smoothing: Mitigating Reward Overfitting and Overoptimization in RLHF

-Reinforcement Learning from Human Feedback (RLHF) is a pivotal technique that aligns language models closely with human-centric values.
+Abstract: Reinforcement Learning from Human Feedback (RLHF) is a pivotal technique that aligns LLMs closely with human-centric values.
 The initial phase of RLHF involves learning human values using a reward model from ranking data.
 It is observed that the performance of the reward model degrades after one epoch of training, and optimizing too much against the learned reward model eventually hinders the true objective.
-This paper explore these issues, leveraging the theoretical insights to design improved reward learning algorithm termed 'Iterative Data Smoothing' (IDS).
+This paper delves into these issues, leveraging the theoretical insights to design improved reward learning algorithm termed 'Iterative Data Smoothing' (IDS).
 The core idea is that during each training epoch, we not only update the model with the data, but also update the date using the model, replacing hard labels with soft labels.
 Our empirical findings highlight the superior performance of this approach over the traditional methods.

 Introduction